 Guided meditation and mindfulness have become increasingly hot topics in the coaching industry in recent years.

-Fortunately, there is a simple tool coaches can utilize to not only demolish those fear based roadblocks but also differentiate themselves from a growing number of cookie-cutter coaches.
-That tool is guided meditation, and in this article, we are going to discuss the 5 reasons every coach needs guided meditation training.
+Fortunately, there is a simple tool coaches can utilize to not only demolish those fear-based roadblocks but also differentiate themselves from a growing number of cookie-cutter coaches.
+That tool is guided meditation, and in this article, we are going to discuss the 5 reasons every coach needs guided meditation teacher training.

 1. To increase the client’s receptiveness & the coach’s effectiveness

 If you’re a coach, or if you’ve been awake in the last 15 years, you’ve undoubtedly noticed the recent and dramatic uptick of stress, anxiety, depression, loneliness, etc. in society.
 With the advent of social media and the ceaseless onslaught of notifications, information and opinions filling every moment of our day, this shouldn’t come as much of a surprise.

 Our new technological lives distort and augment not only our perception of reality, but also our physiology.

 Client’s characterized by sympathetic nervous system dominance (SNS) and ever shrinking attention spans represent a serious obstacle in the successful implementation of processes dependent upon rational thought and commitment.

 Additionally, there are simply too many opinions floating out in the digital ether to contend with.

 With the modern client, a lack of short-term results can quickly give way to the nervous curiosity borne of doubt and worry.

 After a night of google searches, there is no telling what can happen between sessions.